zulip/zulip-mobile/docs/developer-guide.md

 ## System requirements

-iOS version can be run only on a macOS, while Android can be run on Linux, Windows and macOS.
+* Android: You can build and run with any of Linux, Windows, or macOS.
+* iOS: macOS only.
+Many contributors use Linux or Windows and develop without testing on iOS.
+Fortunately, React Native means this works fine.

 ## Dev environment